Glossary

 One crucial aspect of carbohydrate understanding is their glycemic impact.
 This refers to how quickly a particular carbohydrate-containing food affects blood sugar levels.

-Sources of Carbohydrates: Nature’s Bounty:
+Examples of Carbohydrates:

 2. Proteins